J.P. Crawford Preview, Player Props: Mariners vs. White Sox

-The Seattle Mariners and J.P.
-Crawford (.351 slugging percentage over his past 10 games, including one homer), take on starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+J.P.
+Crawford, with a slugging percentage of .342 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Chicago White Sox, with Michael Kopech on the hill, August 23 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 J.P.
 Crawford Game Info & Props vs. the White Sox